How To Make Your Pakoras Healthier And Less Junk?

 - Peas- 1/3 cup

 - Baking sheet

 Mix the gram flour and masalas in a large bowl.
 Add a bit of water to make a batter.
 To this add all the veggies and place them onto a baking sheet oiled with olive oil instead of deep frying.
 Bake this for about 8 minutes in the oven.
 Flip each of the pakoras and bake them for another 10 mins till they become light brown.

 You are done!
 Just enjoy them with green chutney!
 Baked pakoras look like these-

 Baking does away with the conventional way of deep frying pakoras.
 It is a healthy way of eating pakoras.
 This way, pakoras lovers can enjoy their pakoras guilt-free almost every day!
-You are getting lots of nutrients from the wide variety of veggies you are adding to the batter.
+You are getting lots of nutrients from the variety of veggies you add to the batter.
 Olive oil used to grease the baking sheet is a healthy fat and has loads of health benefits to offer.

-Read the recipe of green chutney here!
+Read the recipe for green chutney here!

 If you have an Airfryer, try making your pakoras in it.
 I have found that if you take care of your besan consistency as well as add a bit of rice flour, your fritters come out great in taste.
 You can read about Airfryer cooking here…